 After playing the hole the first time you realise there are, in fact, three available options each with layers of character:

 Option A: Go for the green.
-An all or nothing approach that is not quite that straightforward.
+An all-or-nothing approach that is not quite that straightforward.
 Fail the carry and you find yourself, not in a hazard, but playing from the dunes!
-Spray it wide right and over the sea wall you find yourself on the beach rather than out of bounds.
+Spray it wide right and over the sea wall, you find yourself on the beach rather than out of bounds.
 In either circumstance, a penalty drop or a stroke and distance penalty may have been the preferred option.
-If your going to make a statement, make sure you can pull it off…
+If you’re going to make a statement, make sure you can pull it off…

 Option B: Hit your tee shot as close as possible to the apex of the dogleg.
 Seems like the logical thing to do, right?
 While you have a better look at the green you probably will see only the top of the flag.
 While you may be nearer the green, the requisite shot will be awkward and decisions will need to be made.
 The closer you get to the green, the more undulating the terrain.
 Driving as close as you can to the generous landing area could leave you a short pitch from a decent lie to an awkward half shot from a precarious lie.
 You’d be surprised how many members putt from here…

 Option C: The shortest tee shot to the level plateau 40 yards long and 25 yards wide beside the left side fairway bunker.
 This leaves you a level lie but also a semi-blind approach to an elevated green.
 The closer you go towards the bunker the more the green opens up to you.
 At first glance, this is the cop-out.
 However, it requires two very good shots to carry the day, as opposed to one of the highest order.